SquadFM/Squad-Field-Manual/README.md

 ## Vehicle Types
 - This is the vehicles section of the guide, which gives a brief description of each vehicle type in Squad.
 - AFV: Armored Fighting Vehicles - This can be any armored and armed vehicle: MRAPs, APCs, IFVs, MBTs.
 - APC: Wheeled with .50 cal (Armored Personnel Carrier).
 APCs are usually wheeled, some have tracks, but they have a smaller gun than other vics.
 Medium armored with armament that can pierce other APCs and other vehicles with lower armament ratings; can carry a squad of men; includes Stryker with CROW, BTR-80, and most MT-LB variants.
 Have 600 ammo for resupply.
+APCs are mainly just battle taxis (motorization of infantry): Bring up infantry close to the fight and leave, extend the infantry’s range and give them light armor against small armed threats (aka other infantry).
 - AT vehicle: Techie/MRAP w/ ATGMs (Anti-Tank Guided Missile)
 - Helicopter (Helo) - a flying machine used for resupply, FOB creation, and troop transport.
 Can also do recon or provide light CAS, but weak in terms of armor and armament.
 More on helicopters in the next chapter: [Helicopter](#helicopter)
 - IFV: Tracked or wheeled with canon above .50 cal (Infantry Fighting Vehicle).
 The Russians have a BTR IFV (wheeled) and a BMP IFV (tracked) (Russian Armored Transporter).
 IFVs are usually tracked, with a lot of good offensive options.
 Medium to high armor with armament that can pierce other IFVs and other vehicles with lower armament ratings; some have HAT capabilities with ATGM systems (Anti-Tank Guided Missile); include Bradley, MT-LB with 30mm, and BTR-82A.
 The difference between APCs and IFVs is a little bit of a gray area.
 Both are a subclass of AFVs and the APC usually has a smaller .50 cal gun, whereas an IFV has a 30mm gun.
+IFVs are intended to support MBTs (armor units) with Infantry (mechanization of infantry): MBTs need infantry to defend them from OPFOR infantry, but to keep up the speed and the intended combat intensity these infantry units need something better than a standard low-cost APC.
+So this is where your (mostly tracked) IFV comes in handy.
+IFVs can hit harder and take more of a beating so they are perfect for being on the frontline.
 - Logistics Truck - an open-roofed truck with supplies in the back; includes the Ural and M939 variants that can hold 10 people and 3000 supplies.
 - MBT: Tracked with one big fat gun (Main Battle Tank).
 Heavily armored fighting vehicles that carry heavy armaments able to pierce other MBTs and other vehicles with lower armament ratings; sacrifice men capacity for armor and armament; include the M1 Abrams and T-72 B3.
 - MotorBike - fast and agile bike that can glitch out sometimes and get you killed; holds 2 people